apache/carbondata/docs/ddl-operation-on-carbondata.md

    - **Inverted Index Configuration**

-      Inverted index is very useful to improve compression ratio and query speed, especially for those low-cardinality columns who are in reward position.
+      Inverted index is very useful to improve compression ratio and query speed, especially for those low-cardinality columns which are in reward position.
       By default inverted index is enabled.
 The user can disable the inverted index creation for some columns.
 ```
        TBLPROPERTIES ('NO_INVERTED_INDEX'='column1, column3')